-In summary, we have been greatly impressed by the leadership that you and EOEA have taken in spearheading major conservation activities in the Commonwealth over the recent past.
-Our personal involvement in many of these efforts and our commitment to seeing the best future for the natural resources of the State lead us to suggest that a great opportunity will be missed and a great disservice to a unique landscape will be done if the proposed plan is to proceed.
+We have been impressed with Secretary Durand's leadership and EOEA's initiative in spearheading major conservation activities in the Commonwealth.
+Our personal involvement in many of these efforts and our commitment to seeing the best future for the natural resources of the State lead us to suggest that a great opportunity will be missed and a great disservice to a unique landscape will be done if the proposed DEM plan is to proceed.